 - Your dog may find it too easy once he’s learned how to access all the compartments

-This can be a surprisingly difficult concept for many dogs, so Trixie recommends starting with the lids off to make it easy.
-I would add that this probably isn’t the best toy if your pet hasn’t solved an easier puzzle dog feeder though.
+There are three food compartments (or “test tubes”).
+Your dog needs to use his paw or nose to flip them over so treats or kibble fall out.
+We found that this can be a surprisingly difficult concept for many dogs, which is why Trixie recommends starting with the lids off to make it easier.
+Even so, we found this isn’t the best toy if your pet hasn’t solved easier puzzle feeders.

 Rebecca’s Thoughts: